shtrausslearning/Python-Fundamentals/classes/3_datahiding_encapsulation.md

-Data Hiding - Encapsulation
+### Data Hiding - Encapsulation

-- Encapsulation in OOP refers to binding data and the methods
-- To manipulate that data together in a single unit, that is, class.
+- <code>Encapsulation</code> in OOP refers to binding data and the methods to manipulate that data together in a single unit, that is, class.
-- When encapsulating classes, a good convention is to declare all
+- When encapsulating classes:
-- variables of a class private.
-This will restrict direct access by the code outside that class.
+    - A good convention is to declare all variables of a class private.
+(This will restrict direct access by the code outside that class)
 - At this point, a question can be raised:
 - If the methods and variables are encapsulated in a class, then how can they be used outside of that class?
     - The answer to this is simple.
 One has to implement public methods to let the outside world communicate with this class.